 This is where I spent a lot of time comparing, because as a journalist on a budget sometimes, I get why people stick to free tiers.
 The free plan is a generous way better than some competitors that throttle you hard.

-On free:
+On Free:

 Full access to strong models like Claude Sonnet 4.5.
 Basic chatting, image uploads/analysis, code generation, and even Artifacts (interactive previews for code, diagrams, etc.).